-We are delighted to announce a new round of IEE innovation evaluation grants.
-The new funding, provided by Learning by Questions, will support schools with up to £5,000 to test a new innovation in classroom practice.
+These IEE innovation evaluation grants, funded by Learning by Questions, support schools to test a new innovation in classroom practice.

-Innovations can either be based on existing evidence or, where evidence is lacking, test a new approach to address a challenge within school.
-Potential innovations should meet the following criteria:
+Innovations are either based on existing evidence or, where evidence is lacking, they test a new approach to address a challenge within school.

-- Be developed and evaluated within a school (so applications from third party organisations will not be considered).
+- developed and evaluated within a school setting

-- Be related to core curriculum subjects (maths, science and English) in Key Stages 1-3 (ages 5-14).
-Approaches in other areas will be considered, but are less likely to be successful.
+- related to core curriculum subjects (maths, science and English) in Key Stages 1-3 (ages 5-14)

-- Capable of using the Learning by Questions system as part of the innovation and/or evaluation (we will check this for you).
+- able to use the Learning by Questions (LbQ) system as part of the innovation and/or evaluation.

 Charles Dickens Primary will evaluate what effect the CoachBright / Learning by Questions six-week mathematics coaching programme has on higher prior-attaining Year 6 pupil premium pupils’ mathematical skills, confidence, motivation and attainment.
 Read more